 In 1991, Miss Butt retired after 29 years as Headmistress, and was succeeded by Mrs Deborah Seifert in 1992 who ushered in some more exciting transformations to Fintona, not only through the considerable building work undertaken in the Junior School, refurbishment to the Science laboratories in the Senior School, but also, most visibly, through the return to the blue uniform of the past.

 In 1995, an Early Learning Centre was introduced.

 Fintona celebrated its centenary in 1996, marked by the start of the construction of a purpose-built Music Building, the Reid Studio.

 In 2001, Dr Karen Starr became the Principal and oversaw five years of strong progress and development in the School.
 Under her leadership, Fintona's reputation for excellence in education continued and was supported by the recruitment of exceptional new staff to the existing ranks.

-Mrs Suzy Chandler was appointed in April 2006 and since then she has made her mark on every aspect of school life with energy, astuteness and vision.
+Mrs Suzy Chandler was appointed in April 2006 and made her mark on every aspect of school life with energy, astuteness and vision.

 In 2018, we welcomed Ms Rachael Falloon as Fintona's new Principal.
 Her goal is to develop young women who are agile learners – capable, confident and curious; young women who know themselves deeply, embrace opportunity and contribute positively to the world.

-For a pictorial timeline of the School's major milestones, click here.
+For a pictorial timeline to commemorate the 120 years of the School's major milestones, click here.